 The Communication Studies Center offers one-on-one, individualized attention for students enrolled in Communication Studies courses.
 Students receive assistance in topic selection and development, outlining, delivery, and critiquing of presentations.
 Videotaping and playback of speeches are available for students requesting instructor feedback.
 Speech books, journals, videos, CDs, and computers are available as resources.
-(Learning Center, College Center, room 220; 574-6257)
+(Learning Center, College Center, room 220; 574-6257; Communication Studies Center website)